 Muhammad Hassan was an interesting and controversial figure in professional wrestling.
 For this piece, I was the first person Hassan, real name Copani had been on-record with in years.

 This article was originally published on Wrestling Inc., and I was able to retain the rights to it.
 You can read my thoughts at the bottom of the page, and here's our follow up interview.

 "You can be politically correct if you want, but are you trying to say we don't have a problem?
 Most Muslims, like most everything, I mean, these are fabulous people.
 But we certainly do have a problem, I mean, you have a problem throughout the world.
 It wasn't people from Sweden that blew up the World Trade Center." - Donald Trump

-The above quote is from a WWE Hall of Famer, a billionaire, a respected businessman.
+The above quote is from a WWE Hall of Famer, a billionaire, an allegedly respected businessman.
 A quote from a Presidential hopeful - Donald Trump.

 Many have accused Donald Trump of going on the offensive against the Muslim faith in 2015, playing on the fears of a giant portion of American residents - a misconception that all Muslims should be suspected terrorists.
 Some said that racism was not only be tolerated, but endorsed and encouraged.
 Others said they were just looking to protect themselves.
 It all seemed so familiar to wrestling fans, even those who weren't politically savvy.